Examples of TNF inhibitors available in New Zealand

-What are TNF inhibitors
+What are TNF inhibitors?

 - TNF inhibitors are used to treat certain types of autoimmune conditions (diseases in which the body's defense system or immune system attacks healthy tissues) such as:

-- TNF inhibitors work by blocking natural substances in the body called tumor necrosis factor alpha.
+- TNF inhibitors work by blocking natural inflammatory substances in the body called tumor necrosis factor alpha.
 This helps to decrease swelling (inflammation) and weaken your immune system, thereby slowing or stopping the damage from the disease.

 TNF inhibitors are expensive medications with a potential for serious side effects.
 They are used in selected patients when standard treatments have been unsuccessful.
-In New Zealand TNF inhibitors are funded subject to restrictions (Pharmac subsidy restrictions).
+In New Zealand TNF inhibitors are funded with restrictions (Pharmac subsidy restrictions).
 To qualify for subsidy the initial application for treatment must come from an appropriate named specialist, e.g. a rheumatologist, gastroenterologist or dermatologist.

-How are TNF inhibitors given
+How are TNF inhibitors given?